 For an overview of the format and structure of IPv6 addresses, see Section A.2.1.

 4.9.1 Address Lookups Using AAAA Records

-The AAAA record is a parallel to the IPv4 A record.
-It specifies the entire address in a single record.
+The IPv6 AAAA record is a parallel to the IPv4 A record, and, unlike the deprecated A6 record, specifies the entire IPv6 address in a single record.
 For example,